Joule makes impact resistance tangible

 We measure the impact absorption of our safety products in joules.
 This makes it easy to compare products and choose the impact absorption value you need.

-AN IMPACT ABSORPTION VALUE OF 24.1 KJ: WHAT DOES IT MEAN ?
+AN IMPACT ABSORPTION VALUE OF 24.1 KJ

 Have you ever had to push a car?
 If you have, you know how much effort it takes to get it moving.